Ku Klux Klan Act

 The Enforcement Act of 1871, also known as the Ku Klux Klan Act, Third Enforcement Act, Third Ku Klux Klan Act, Civil Rights Act of 1871, or Force Act of 1871, is an Act of the United States Congress that was intended to combat the paramilitary vigilantism of the Ku Klux Klan.
 The act made certain acts committed by private persons federal offenses including conspiring to deprive citizens of their rights to hold office, serve on juries, or enjoy the equal protection of law.
-The Act authorized the President to deploy federal troops to counter the Klan and to suspend the writ of habeas corpus to make arrests without charge.
+The Act authorized the President to deploy federal troops to counter the Klan and to suspend the constitutional right of habeas corpus to make arrests without charge.

 The act was passed by the 42nd United States Congress and signed into law by President Ulysses S. Grant on April 20, 1871.
 The act was the last of three Enforcement Acts passed by Congress from 1870 to 1871 during the Reconstruction era to combat attacks upon the suffrage rights of African Americans.
 The statute has been subject to only minor changes since then, but has been the subject of voluminous interpretation by courts.

 This legislation was asked for by President Grant and passed within one month of when he sent the request to Congress.
 Grant's request was a result of the reports he was receiving of widespread racial threats in the Deep South, particularly in South Carolina.
 He felt that he needed to have Congress delegate broader authority to the President before he could effectively intervene.
-After the act's enactment, the president had the power for the first time to both suppress state disorders on his own initiative and to suspend the writ of habeas corpus.
+(Note: Section 5 of the Fourteenth Amendment only empowers Congress to enforce its provisions.
+Therefore, only Congress is able to enforce the amendment via acts like this.)
+The act empowered the president for the first time to both suppress state disorders on his own initiative and to suspend the writ of habeas corpus.
 Grant did not hesitate to use this authority on numerous occasions during his presidency, and as a result the KKK was completely dismantled (ending the "first Klan" era) and did not resurface in any meaningful way until the beginning of the 20th century.